Writers gravitate to that emotional irritant deep within them and use a story to help work through solving their own personal problems.

 It also defines where the Throughline will fall.

-If the Main Character prefers to solve problems externally, then their Throughline will be either in a Situation or an Activity.
+If the Main Character prefers to solve problems externally, then their Throughline will be either in a Universe or an Activity.
 Once we identify where we think a problem is, we see a solution there as well.
 If we have an external problem we are dealing with, then we will first try to solve it externally--thus, Do-er.

 Note that this is only a preference.
 Clearly Main Characters can do both.
 What the